archisman-panigrahi/screen-orientation-manager/README.md

 ## Screen Orientation Manager for touchscreen tablets (e.g. Surface RT/Touch screen ARM Chromebooks) running GNU/Linux with X11

-You can use this app to easily rotate the touchsceen input, display orientation and touchpad input in one go.
+You can use this app to easily rotate the touchsceen input, display orientation and touchpad and stylus input in one go.

 ![screenshot1](Screenshots/screenshot1.png)
 ![screenshot2](Screenshots/screenshot2.png)